Deer Island is a residential community less than one mile by boat from downtown Mount Dora, Florida.

 There are 281 homesites on the island, but some people have built their home on two sites.
 Most homesites are on the golf course.

-The Deer Island County Club clubhouse, swimming pool, and tennis courts are open to all residents.
-Everybody who lives on Deer Island belongs to the country club.
+The Deer Island County Club clubhouse, swimming pool, and tennis courts are open to both residents and non-residents who have a social or golf membership.

 Most lakefront homes have their own private dock, but there is also a dock with available boat slips at the clubhouse.